Darimco/Helm/README.md

  - Google Container Registry API
  - Cloud Build API
  - Google Cloud Storage JSON API
-#### 5.Create a new service account with the following IAM roles:
+#### 5. Create a new service account with the following IAM roles:
  - Service Account User ( basic owner )
  - Generate a new key for the service account and download it as a JSON file.
-#### 6.Add the following repository secrets to your GitHub repository:
+#### 6. Add the following repository secrets to your GitHub repository:
  - PROJECT_ID: The ID of your GCP project
  - GOOGLE_DOMAIN_NAME: Your domain name.
  - SERVICE_ACCOUNT: The JSON key file for the service account created in step 5.